There’s a simple answer to this question. You should use an air cleaning system because it makes your air fresher and healthier to breathe.

 Bring in fresh air

 We’re not talking about opening windows.
 We’re talking about regularly replacing the “old” air in your home with fresh, filtered air.
 How do you do that?

 Well, there are two ways.
-In our humid climate, a whole-house dehumidifier with a fresh air intake is a great way to bring in fresh air.
-Not only is the air filtered (there's a filter inside the dehumidifier); the reduced humidity from the dehumidification process reduces the volume of allergens in the air (more on that in a bit).
+In our humid climate, a whole-house dehumidifier with a fresh air intake is a great way to bring in the fresh air.
+Not only is the air filtered (there’s a filter inside the dehumidifier); the reduced humidity from the dehumidification process reduces the volume of allergens in the air (more on that in a bit).

 This method is called “positive pressure” ventilation.
 You’re pushing “new” air into the home, positively pressurizing the space.
 Another good way to bring fresh air into your home is via “balanced” ventilation.
 With this setup, a piece of equipment called an ERV (energy recovery ventilator):